This post reviewed and some links updated August 16, 2019.

 If your profit is $250,000 or less for a single seller or $500,000 or less for a married couple filing jointly, you don't owe any tax on the home sale profit.

-Most folks won't have to worry.
+And most folks still won't have to worry.
 Their profit will fall under the threshold so they have no tax bill.

-But if you bought your home many years ago for a low price and the housing market has recovered in your area, you could flirt with the $250,000/$500,000 cap.
+But if you bought your home many years ago for a low price and the housing market is hot in your area, you could flirt with the $250,000/$500,000 cap.
 A bigger home basis will help keep you under it and keep you from owing the IRS.

 Here are some examples of how basis helps, in simplified, illustrative purposes only.